 Administering a monthly tick preventative will also help prevent Lyme disease.
 Many of these preventatives kill ticks before they have had a chance to attach for 24 hours, reducing the risk of infection.
+There is also a vaccination that may be recommended for your dog if you regularly frequent high-risk areas.
 If you live in an area with severe infestations of ticks, you may also want to consider treating your yard, although pesticide treatments carry risks of their own that should be discussed with your veterinarian.

 Is There a Vaccine for Lyme Disease?